rniemeyer/knockout-amd-helpers/README.md

 #### afterRender

-The `afterRender` function will be passed on to the template binding, if specified.
+The `afterRender` function is passed on to the template binding.
+If a string is specified, then it will be used to find a method on the module itself.
+Otherwise, if a function reference is passed, then it will be used directly.

 ```html
 <div data-bind="module: { name: 'my_module', afterRender: 'afterRender' }"></div>